vtex-apps/tawk-to/docs/README.md

 1. Access the **Apps** section in your account's admin page and look for the Tawk.to box;
 2. Then, click on the **Install** button;
 3. You'll see a warning message about needing to enter the necessary configurations.
-Scroll down and type in your **Property ID**.
+Scroll down and type in your tawk.to's **Property ID**.
 4. Click on **Save**.

 ### Using VTEX IO Toolbelt

-1. [Install](https://vtex.io/docs/recipes/development/installing-an-app/) the `vtex.tawk-to@0.x` app.
+1. In your terminal, [install](https://vtex.io/docs/recipes/development/installing-an-app/) the `vtex.tawk-to@0.x` app.
 You can confirm that the app has now been installed by running `vtex ls` again.
-2. Access the **Apps** section in your account's admin page and look for the NAME OF THE APP box.
-Once you find it, click on the box.
+2. Access the **Apps** section in your account's admin page and look for the Tawk.to box.
+Once you find it, click on it.
-3. Fill with your **Property ID**.
+3. Fill with your tawk.to's **Property ID**.
 4. Click on **Save**.

 <!-- DOCS-IGNORE:start -->
 ## Contributors ✨

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+Thanks goes to these wonderful people:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->